Press "Enter" to skip to content

 • Advancing autonomous agents: IMHO: Since previous attempts like the GPT Store didn’t gain substantial traction or land with the public quite the way we thought they would – most expect OpenAI to rebrand and push the agent paradigm forward.
 Autonomous agents are rapidly evolving; hopefully, OpenAI can perfect them.

-• Entering the web advertising market: Ultimately, subscription models have limitations, but advertising offers limitless revenue potential.
-Capturing the “webmasters” accross the web with a new model, would do more for the future of OpenAI than anything else they could do in the next five years.
-I honestly have not heard anything out of Altman or OpenAI to think he gets this at a required visceral level.
+• Entering the web advertising market: Ultimately, subscription models have limitations, but advertising offers near limitless revenue potential.
+If they are truely going to take share from the reigning titans, they will have to include Advertising in their mix somewhere.
+That could come in the form of a web distributed display advertising model (eg: AdSense).
+Capturing the “webmasters” across the web with a new ad model and option, would do more for the future of OpenAI than anything else they could do in the next five years.
+They only succeed in advertising if they win over the website owners – they are ultimately the source of all advertising spend on the web.
+I honestly have not heard anything out of Altman or OpenAI to think OpenAI gets this at a required visceral level.

 • Portal Bits and Pieces: calendar integration, todo…etc